tadija/AERecord/README.md

 ```

 #### Turn managed object into fault
-NSFetchedResultsController is designed to watch only one entity at a time, but when there is a bit more complex UI (ex. showing data from related entities too),
+`NSFetchedResultsController` is designed to watch only one entity at a time, but when there is a bit more complex UI (ex. showing data from related entities too),
-you sometimes have the need to manually refresh this related data, which can be done by turning 'watched' entity object into fault.
+you sometimes have to manually refresh this related data, which can be done by turning 'watched' entity object into fault.
-This is shortcut for doing just that (mergeChanges parameter defaults to true).
+This is shortcut for doing just that (`mergeChanges` parameter defaults to `true`).
 You can read more about turning objects into faults in Core Data documentation.

 ```swift
 let managedObject = ...